zszillat/Docker-Web-Management-Interface/README.md

 -   Build tables and action buttons
 -   Integrate log viewer component

+The `frontend/` directory now contains a Vite + React implementation of this base UI.
+Run `npm install` followed by `npm run dev -- --host --port 5173` to explore the navigation, tables, and live log viewer backed by the FastAPI service.

 ### Stage 4 --- Compose UI

 -   Compose list page